Choosing the Right Sex for Your Two New Kittens: What You Need to Know

 For starters, male kittens often form strong bonds with each other.
 Their playful nature can lead to hours of entertainment as they chase each other around the house.
 In fact, many cat owners report that their male kittens entertain each other for several hours each day, reducing their need for constant human interaction.

 Additionally, male kittens tend to be more social and outgoing.
-They may approach you for attention and affection more regularly than females, making them great companions.
+They may approach me for attention and affection more regularly than females, making them great companions.
 A survey found that 70% of male cat owners appreciated their cats' affectionate nature.

 Benefits of Adopting Two Female Kittens